Matt-Eva/freecreate-go-neo/docs/code_guide.md

 ### Controllers

 Controllers (called `handlers` in the codebase) are responsible for handling API endpoints.
 They are essentially the "glue" that handles incoming requests, call upon models and queries to format and validate data and run queries, and then send back a corresponding response.

+## Struct Definitions

+All functions declared in model, handler, and query files will have incoming and outgoing struct definitions.
+This will help prevent circular imports, and will make it easier to reason about data as it is passed between pieces of functionality.

+This also makes it harder to accidentally pass the wrong data to a specific function.

 ## Tests